lack3r/security-training/README.md

 ## Instructions
 1. Clone the repository `git@github.com:lack3r/security-training.git`
-2. Run `cd security-training && npm install && npm start` to start the slides.
+2. Run `npm install && npm start` to start the slides.
 The slides will be available at `http://localhost:8000/`
 3. Run `cd SecurityDemo/backend && dotnet run` to start the backend.
 The backend will be available at `https://localhost:5001`
 4. Run `cd SecurityDemo/frontend && npm install && npm start` to start the frontend.
 The frontend will be available at `http://localhost:3000`